I’m a lousy parent.

 But I do want to help.

-Through what I post, create, and share here on ParentingDigital, I want you to feel more informed and confident as you make parenting decisions regarding the role technology plays in your family.
+Through what I post, create, and share here on ParentingDigital, I want you to feel less overwhelmed and more informed and confident as you make parenting decisions regarding the role technology plays in your family.

 I want to point you to great resources, including books, websites, apps, software, and people.